-Over the past several decades, red clover (RC) has come to be known as a top herbal supplement.
+Over the past several decades, red clover (RC) has come to be known as a top healing herb as well as herbal supplement.
 What are the benefits of taking red clover?

 Traditionally it’s been used to balance hormones and decrease mucus accumulation in the oral and nasal passages.
 There’s some evidence that red clover isoflavones may also help treat menopause symptoms like hot flashes and night sweats, improve bone mineral density, and lower the risk for osteoporosis and heart-related problems, like high cholesterol and high blood pressure symptoms.

 Considering red clover is generally safe for most people and may work relatively quickly — potentially leading to positive changes in libido, mood, sleep, skin and bone health within several months of use— it’s worth a try.

 Red clover (Trifolium pratense L.) is a plant in the Fabaceae botanical family.
 It’s used to make an herbal supplement that may have some immune-boosting and positive hormonal effects, especially for postmenopausal women.

 The red clover plant actually belongs to the legume plant family (just like peanuts and beans), which is why animals often graze on it in the wild.
 While historically the red clover plant has been taken in the form of tea and tinctures, today it’s often used to make extracts, such as the products with brand names Promensil and Menoflavon.